fishtree-attempt/simple-linear-regression-public-health/episodes/03-twoLvlFactor.md

 > {: .solution}
 {: .challenge}

+## Fitting and interpreting a simple linear regression model with one two-level categorical variable
 We proceed to fit a linear regression model using the `lm()` command, as we did in the previous episode.
 The model is then interpreted using `summ()`.

 Note that even though we are using the same equation of the simple linear regression model ($E(y) = \beta_0 + \beta_1 \times x_1$), our interpretation of the `summ()` output differs slightly from our interpretation in the previous episode.
 Recall that our categorical explanatory variable has two levels, `"No"` and `"Yes"`.
 One of these is taken by the model as the baseline (`"No"`), the other as the contrast (`"Yes"`).
 The first level alphabetically is chosen by R as the baseline, unless specified otherwise.